In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 At $236 per share and with a fully-diluted post-SolarCity merger share count, on a full-quarter basis, somewhere north of 162 million shares, Tesla's fully-diluted market cap now looks to be over $40 billion.
 How does this compare with other automakers?

 The comparison with Infiniti is instructive.
-It's already 3x larger than Tesla in terms of unit sales, and Tesla's prospects rests at a minimum on catching up with Infiniti - not just in terms of sales, but also in terms of profitability and quality of the balance sheet.
+It's already 3x larger than Tesla in terms of unit sales, and TSLA's prospects rest at a minimum on catching up with Infiniti not only just in terms of sales, but also in terms of profitability and quality of the balance sheet.
 It would then have to outgrow Infiniti dramatically many years beyond that time horizon.
 I think we'll have a sense well before 2020 if any of those current assumptions have any reasonable prospects of any kind.

 Let's first see if Tesla manages to hit this year's 114,000 unit sale bogey (50% annual growth).
 That's 28,500 per quarter, or 9,500 per month.
 In the first few days of February, we will have the best U.S. sales estimates from InsideEVs, and we will have international sales numbers from many countries in Europe, that will give us an indication about the progress to 9,500 units per month.